mozilla/preparatory-survey-for-naar-study-addon/docs/DEV.md

 │   ├── _locales
 │   │   ├── en-US
 │   │   │   └── messages.json
-│   │   └── fr
-│   │       └── messages.json
 │   ├── background.js     # Background script that contains a study life-cycle handler class and such boilerplate │   ├── feature.js        # Initiate your study logic using the Feature class in this file │   ├── icons
 │   │   ├── LICENSE
-│   │   ├── isolatedcorndog.svg # Icon used in the example study (remove in your add-on)
-│   │   ├── kittens.svg         # Icon used in the example study (remove in your add-on)
-│   │   ├── lizard.svg          # Icon used in the example study (remove in your add-on)
-│   │   ├── puppers.svg         # Icon used in the example study (remove in your add-on)
 │   │   ├── shield-icon.256.png
 │   │   ├── shield-icon.48.png
 │   │   ├── shield-icon.98.png